Understanding ISO 376

 “Digital Scale - The resolution is considered to be one increment of the last active number on the numerical indicator.
-If the reading fluctuate with no force applied, the resolution will be the fluctuation divided by 2.”
+If the reading fluctuates with no force applied, the resolution will be the fluctuation divided by 2.”

 Selection of Forces

-ISO 376 requires at least 8 force points throughout the range, and at least 4 runs of data and a creep test if the force-measuring instrument is to be used for incremental loading only.
+ISO 376 requires at least 8 force points throughout the range, at least 4 runs of data, and a creep test if the force-measuring instrument is to be used for incremental loading only.
 However, if the force-proving instrument is to be used for both incremental and decremental loading, then two extra runs of data are taken, making the total of runs 6.
-ISO 376 does not allow the first test point to be less than 2 % of the measuring range, and has classifications that specify that the first point cannot be less than 4000 times the resolution for Class 00, 2000 times the resolution for Class 0.5, 1000 times the resolution for Class 1, and 500 times the resolution for class 2.
+ISO 376 does not allow the first test point to be less than 2 % of the measuring range and has classifications that specify that the first point cannot be less than 4000 times the resolution for Class 00, 2000 times the resolution for Class 0.5, 1000 times the resolution for Class 1, and 500 times the resolution for class 2.